A boats anchor agains a futuristic background with rectangle patterns

 • flip-start

-It’s great that this uses logical naming from the start… Let’s go back tot he first example, but this time around, we’ll give it some position-try-options.
+It’s great that this uses logical naming from the start… Let’s go back tot he first example, but this time around, we’ll give it some position-try-fallbacks.
 We’ll make the first fallback a block flip, followed by an inline flip, if that still doesn’t work, it should flip both axes:

 .anchored {